Values of π(x) and Δ(x) for various x's

 is so-called Riemann prime-counting function (the first sum runs over the powers of primes).
 We have the following expression for Π0(x) [8]:

 where li is the logarithmic integral; li(xρ) should be considered as Ei(ρlnx), where Ei is the analytic continuation of the exponential integral function from positive reals to the complex plane with branch cut along the negative reals.
-The sum runs, as before, over the non-trivial roots of ζ-function in the same manner.
-Thus, we have
+The sum runs, as before, over the non-trivial zeros of ζ-function in the same manner.
+Thus, the formula immediately follows from these four equalities:

 \sum_{n=1}^{\infty} \frac{\mu(n)}{n} = 0

-P.S.
-The first two equalities are well-known [8]; the third one comes straightly from the (32) in [9], while the last one is based on the identity
+The first two of them are well-known [14]; the third one comes straightly from (32) in [15], while the last one is obvious if we allow generalized summation

 References